 From a probably natural crossing blue Zimmettraube x Silvaner is the variety Blue Portuguese emerged.
 The Silvaner was also an extremely popular crossing partner in many new breeds.
 That was among other things Bacchus.
 Breidecker.
 Bukettrebe. cantaro (1), Diana (1), Ehrenfelser.
 Forta.
 Freisamer.
 Gloria.
 Grando.
 Grisette.
-Hecker.
-Jo Rizling. chancellor.
+Hecker. chancellor.
 Kocsis Zsuzsa. fetească regală.
 Marie Steiner.
 Morio Muscat.
 Multaner.
 Noblessa.
 Nobling.
 Optima.
 Oraniensteiner.
 Osteiner.
 Primera.
 Rieslaner.
 Silcher and Sissi,

-Other stocks in Europe exist in the countries Italy mainly in South Tyrol (113 ha), Croatia (139 ha), Moldova (98 ha), in the Switzerland mainly in the canton Wallis (241 ha) under the confusing synonym Johannisberg (because also used for Riesling), Slovakia (117 ha), Czech Republic (122 ha) and Ukraine (70 ha).
+Further stocks in Europe exist in the countries Italy mainly in South Tyrol (113 ha), Croatia (139 ha), Moldova (98 ha), in the Switzerland mainly in the canton Wallis (241 ha) under the confusing synonym Johannisberg (because also used for Riesling), Slovakia (117 ha), Czech Republic (122 ha) and Ukraine (70 ha).
 Overseas, the variety is in small stocks in California.
 Canada and New Zealand (4 ha).
-In 2010, it occupied a total of 7,389 hectares of vineyards with a strong downward trend (ten years earlier, there were 11,044 hectares).
+In 2010, it occupied a total of 7,389 hectares of vineyards with a strong declining trend (ten years earlier, there were 11,044 hectares).
 The Silvaner thus occupies the world varieties ranking the rank 91.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)